CenturyLinkCloud/PublicKB/Cloud Application Manager/Billing/billing-separate-invoices.md

 ### Overview

-This article is meant to assist Cloud Application Manager customers who want their Cloud Application Manager charges divided across multiple CenturyLink invoices to align with separate lines of business.
+This article is meant to assist customers who want their Cloud Application Manager charges divided across multiple CenturyLink invoices to align with separate lines of business.

 ### Audience